brentropy/mulligan/README.md

 ## Conditional Retries

-Mulligan takes function an optional fourth argument to support conditional retries.
-It receives the `error` from the last rejection.
+Mulligan takes a function as an optional fourth argument to support conditional retries.
+It receives the `error` from the last rejection as the first argument.
 If the function returns `true` it will move on the the next attempt.
 If the function returns `false` the promise will be rejected immediately.